new effective drugs have given important results – breaking latest news-breakinglatest.news-Breaking Latest News

-The major news coming from the most important American congress on the various trials for patients with this neoplasm and with aggressive forms
+The news coming from the most important American congress on trials for patients with this neoplasm and with aggressive forms

-From the San Antonio Breast Cancer Symposium (SABCS), the most important international congress on breast cancer that has just ended in the United States, important news and decisive confirmations arrive for women with this neoplasm, advanced or metastatic, both in early stage.
+Important news and decisive confirmations for women with this neoplasm, both in the advanced or metastatic, both in early stage.

 The point in Italy